AndrewJBateman/angular-movie-database/README.md

 * Install dependencies using `npm i` then run `ng serve` for a dev server.
 No API key required.
 * Navigate to `http://localhost:4200/`.
 The app does automatically reload if you change any of the source files.
-* Open a second terminal and run `npm run api` for a local json server.
+* Open a second terminal and run `npm run api` for a local JSON server.
 Navigate to `http://localhost:3000/`.
 The json file will update if a movie is added from the front-end 'add movie' page.

 ## :computer: Code Examples

-* `movie-list.component.html` extract showing html to load movies asynchronously with a loading image until they are shown.
+* `movie-list.component.html` extract showing HTML to load movies asynchronously with a loading image until they are shown.

 ```html
 <!--if there are movies then show them in the DOM using Angular async pipe-->